Glyphack/Glyphack/content/blog/huec/index.md

   b8843add-0003-4aa1-8794-c3f462030bda [Write]
   b8843add-0004-4aa1-8794-c3f462030bda [Read]
 ```

+Some characteristics have "Read" in front of them.
+This means you can read their values, using Blendr.

+Now the question is, what does each characteristic do?
+There are two ways to find this out:

+Randomly write data into different characteristics to see if the lamp reacts
+For example we can write `0x0` into all characteristics and see when the lamp turns off.
+This requires guessing the value for example what turns the light on and off and what value changes the color.

+Use the app to change properties of the lamp and then read values using Blendr.
+I turned the lamp off and checked what characteristic has `0x0` in it.
+It was the `932c32bd-0002-47a2-835a-a8d455b859dd`.
+Which suggests that it's for the power.

+To send and receive data from the lamp there is [Bleak](https://bleak.readthedocs.io/en/latest/).

+The first functionality is almost done.
+I can turn the light on and off, but how do I change the color?

+## Color

+I looked around in the characteristics and tried out all the characteristics below the on/off one.
+Here's the full list of services and characteristics from blendr:

 You can easily find out the pattern by changing the light color and observing the characteristic values.
 There are multiple characteristics that change when you change the light color: